youta-t/its/mocker/README.md

 //go:generate go run github.com/youta-t/its/mocker
 ```

+Generated files are stored in a subpackage named `gen_mock`.

 When you do `go generate ./...`, its-mocker creates mock function builders and
 mock implementation of interfaces.

 Function Mocks of its
 -------------